BigRedBrent/PlayCoinManagerPortable/PlayCoin Manager Portable/Help.txt

 To copy the PlayCoin Manager to the portable folder after originally selecting not to,
 simply delete the "PlayCoin Manager" folder and run this script again.

-You may put SkyVault png files in the portable folder, and when you run the script,
-it will move the png files to the correct portable settings location for you.
-This is for those who have downloaded passkeys after creating SkyVault addresses from the SkyVault.cc website,
-and would like to easily import them to be used with PlayCoin Manager Portable.

 After the PlayCoin Manager is installed, run: "Start PlayCoin Manager Portable.cmd"